Security Policies

 Your children should not have full access to devices they use, including the ability to install or remove software.
 This includes:

 You are legally liable for any computers and devices as well as the Internet access you provide no matter who uses them.
-Visits to illegal or unauthorized copyright material could result in very large fines.
+Downloads of illegal or unauthorized copyright material could result in very large fines.

 Protect Your Children